Best road bike helmets 2025: From budget to high-end, rated by experts

 Stiff and heavy strap material

 It's important to understand that there is no definitive answer about how to make a safe helmet.
 Different brands have different strategies that aim to do the same thing.
-Lazer's approach is to build blocks into the part of the EPS foam that sits closests to the cyclist's head.
-During an impact the blocks break or compress to allow movement and absorb energy.
-The blocks also help with air movement as a nice bonus.
+Lazer's approach is to build little blocks into the part of the EPS foam that sits closest to the cyclist's head.
+During an impact, those blocks are designed to break or compress to allow movement and absorb energy.
+As a nice bonus, the channels between the blocks also help with airflow.

-The name for this technology is Kineticore and Lazer offers it at a variety of price points.
-The flagship option is the Lazer Vento Kineticore that offers more Kineticore blocks, aero optimization, and an innovative way of tightening up the rear cradle.
-It's a great helmet but I've chosen to highlight the Tonic Kineticore because of its incredible price.
+The name for this technology is KinetiCore and Lazer offers it at a variety of price points.
+The flagship option is the Lazer Vento KinetiCore which offers more KinetiCore blocks, aero optimization, and an innovative way of tightening up the rear cradle.
+That's a good helmet but we've chosen to highlight the Tonic KinetiCore because of its incredible price.

-You can read more details in my full Lazer Tonic Kineticore review.
+You can read more in our full Lazer Tonic KinetiCore review.

 Specifications